Adoption - The Ultimate In Red Tape by Michael Russell

 mother and father are not married and the mother wants to put the child

-up for adoption but the father does not?
-This becomes an extremely messy
+for adoption but the father does not?
+This becomes an extremely messy situation.

-situation.
-First there is the court battle between the mother and father
+First there is the court battle between the mother and father to determine

-to determine who gets the say in the matter.
-In most cases unless the mother
+who gets the say in the matter.
+In most cases unless the mother is proven

-is proven unfit the right to place the child up for adoption is granted.
+unfit the right to place the child up for adoption is granted.
+If not,

-If not, however, then a determination has to be made as to whether or not
+however, then a determination has to be made as to whether or not the father

-the father is given custody of the child.
-We are assuming at this point
+is given custody of the child.
+We are assuming at this point that since

-that since he was against the adoption that he will want to keep the child,
+he was against the adoption that he will want to keep the child, but he

-but he is in no way legally obligated to do this and can put the child
+is in no way legally obligated to do this and can put the child up for

 Then there are the adoption fees.
 In most states the adoptive